-The election results for the President and Vice-president will be calculated and checked and then advised to NZNO on Friday 13 September 2024.
+The election results will be calculated and checked and then advised to NZNO on Friday 12 September 2025.
 The Returning Officer will then personally advise all candidates by email on the same day.

 The results will be published on the NZNO website and circulated to members via Kaitiaki Nursing New Zealand Online.